HPR vs. the field.

 Where ActivityWatch leads

 Full web dashboard.
 Browser extensions for detailed URL tracking.
-Plugin ecosystem.
+Massive pre-built plugin/watcher collection.
 Years of production stability.
 Active community and documentation.

 If you need something mature and battle-tested today, use ActivityWatch.
 HPR is for those who value the architecture and can tolerate being early.